 There aren’t as many sea shells to be found on Shell Island as there used to be.
 But shelling along the beach can still be fun.
 Especially after a storm, you may find conch shells and sand dollars.
 It is important to note that collecting both the horse conch and the sand dollar live is illegal.
 So leave any live creatures you find in their homes.
 While you’re looking for shells in the shallow waters you may also find urchins and other marine surprises.

 Set Sail to Make Your Own Discoveries

 Camp Helen State Park and Powell Lake are north of Panama City Beach, just a quick drive up US Hwy 98W.
 St. Andrews State Park and Shell Island are located south of Panama City Beach.
 You can reach St. Andrews by land, but Shell Island can only be reached by sea.
-To get there, you can rent a sailboat or pontoon boat.
+To get there, you can rent a pontoon boat.
 With a full day rental you’ll have plenty of time to explore the hidden jetties and inlets of St. Andrew Bay and the Grand Lagoon.

 If you’d like a guide for your journey, you can book a wave runner tour or boat cruise.
 Freshwater and deep sea fishing excursions are available, too.
 Just tell the staff of Adventures at Sea where you’d like to go and let them guide you there and back safely.